 Although some Advantage Bars have maltitol (read labels carefully), many of them do not, nor are they loaded with sugar.
 There are times, such as when traveling, when I find that these bars can come in handy.

-Under consideration for the list: unsweetened almond milk, unsweetened soy milk, coconut flour, sugar-free ketchup, Da Vinci sugar-free syrups, and black soy beans.
+Honorable mention: coconut milk unsweetened almond milk, unsweetened soy milk, coconut flour, sugar-free ketchup, Da Vinci sugar-free syrups, and black soy beans